Skip to content

 1. Check out the autonomy build-image command documentation to learn more about its parameters and options.

-After the command finishes building the image, you can see that it has been created by executing:
+After the command finishes, you can check that the image has been created by executing:

 3. Prepare the keys file.
-Prepare a JSON file keys.json containing the wallet address and the private key for each of the agents that make up the service.
+Prepare a JSON file keys.json containing the wallet address and the private key for each of the agents that you wish to deploy in the local machine.

 Example of a keys.json file